purohitdheeraj/Resume/Dheeraj-Purohit.md

 ---

-### Experience
+### Experience (2+ years)

-#### Full Stack Developer at Skill Valley
+#### Founding Enginer at Profile.fyi

-_August 2023 - Present_
+_March 2024 - Present_

-- Collaborated on the VeWrite aimed at simplifying content management for writers.
-- Conducted user research, competitive analysis and contributed to UX design for a seamless user experience.

-- Engineered key features including an admin dashboard, content categorization filters, and idea repository.

-- We used technologies such as React JS, Redux, Tailwind CSS, and Firebase to build an exclusive platform for writers.
+- Spearheaded the development and maintenance of the web platform during the rebranding from Duggup to Profile.fyi, driving user growth from 8K to 20K+.

+- Designed and built a personal dashboard for managing drafts and published posts, featuring a Svelte-based tiptap editor and LLM-powered tools to overcome writer's block.

+- Developed Takes, a feature enabling users to share insights on industry trends through multimedia, fostering discussions and showcasing thought leadership to peers and recruiters.

+- Implemented a real-time resume parsing system using Server-Sent Events (SSE), extracting key professional data and dynamically building user timelines in 30 seconds.

+- Built a scalable, multistep video recording and preview feature from scratch in Svelte, utilizing multipart upload with pre-send URLs.

+- Integrated Stripe checkout for seamless payment processing, supporting subscription-based billing and one-time transactions via stripe js sdk.

+- Enhanced SEO through server-side rendering (SSR) and dynamic Open Graph (OG) image generation for improved social media previews and media optimization via cdn.

-#### UX Designer at Develop for Good
+#### UX Designer + Product Lead at Develop for Good

-_March 2023 - August 2023_
+_March 2023 - March 2024_

 - Improved the current website for easier community program participation.